lopis/colme/README.md

 ### Params:
 #### table:
-ould be a div-based html table (e.g. as returned by ``$('#table')`` ) An example of a table with valid markup:
+ould be a div-based html table (e.g. as returned by ``$('#table')`` ) An example of a table with valid markup :

     <div class='cm-table'>